stillKeith/Porject/experment.md

 ### India

 Seeing the data give a good picture as to what has effected the yields over time.
 The year plays a big part in the higher yields, as the later year having the higher yields.
-The area harvested is intresting as it shows the the highest area didn't have the highest yield.
-While the production shows the opposit.
+The area harvested is interesting as it shows the highest area didn't have the highest yield.
+While the production shows the opposite.
 Of the two rainfall attributes rainfall didn't appear to have a big impact with the high yields spread out over the range, the temp attribute appears to have more of an impact as the higher total amount of sunshine the better the yields.

 ![India](pictures\farmingIndiaWheatEqualWidthBinning.PNG "Yields overlaid histogram India")